kubeshop/tracetest/docs/docs/index.md

 -->

-Tracetest allows you to quickly build integration and end-to-end tests, powered by your OpenTelementry traces.
+Tracetest is a next generation end-to-end trace-based testing tool built for distributed systems and microservices.
+We address the key pain points developers and QA engineers face when testing microservices.

+## In a nutshell

+Tracetest uses your existing [OpenTelemetry](https://opentelemetry.io/docs/getting-started/) traces to power trace-based testing with assertions against your trace data at every point of the request transaction.
+You only need to point Tracetest to your existing trace data source, or send traces to Tracetest directly!

+We make it possible to:

+- Define tests and assertions againts every single microservice a request goes through
-- Point Tracetest to your preffered trace back-end, like Jaeger or Tempo, or to the OpenTelemetry Collector directly.
+- Use your preffered trace back-end, like Jaeger or Tempo, or OpenTelemetry Collector
-- Define a triggering transaction, such as a GET against an API endpoint.
+- Define multiple transaction triggers, such as a GET against an API endpoint, a GRPC request, etc.
-- The system runs this transaction, returning both the response data and a full trace.
+- Return both the response data and a full trace
-- Define tests & assertions against this data, ensuring both your response and the underlying processes worked correctly, quickly, and without errors.
+- Define assertions against trace data, ensuring both your response and the underlying processes worked correctly, quickly, and without errors
-- Save your test.
+- Save tests
-- Run the tests either manually or via your CI build jobs.
+- Run the tests manually or via CI build jobs with the Tracetest CLI.

 New to trace-based testing?
-Read more about the concepts, [here](./concepts/introduction-to-trace-based-testing).
+Read more about the concepts, [here](./concepts/what-is-trace-based-testing).

+## Who uses Tracetest?

+Our users are typically developers or QA engineers building distributed systems with microservices using back-end languages like Go, Rust, Node.js, and Python.

+Tracetest enables you to write detailed trace-based tests, primarily:

+- End-to-end tests
+- Integration tests

+## What makes Tracetest special?

+Tracetest can be compared with Cypress or Selenium; however Tracetest is fundamentally different.
+Cypress and Selenium are constrained by using the browser for testing.
+Tracetest bypasses this entirely by instead using your existing OpenTelemetry instrumentation and trace data to run tests and assertions against traces in every step of a reqest transaction.

+Move on to the installation step and get started!

+## Prerequisites

+You need to add [OpenTelemetry instrumentation](https://opentelemetry.io/docs/instrumentation/) to your code and configure sending traces to a trace data store, or Tracetest directly, to benefit for Tracetest's trace-based testing.